-John was born in Wagga on the 26th June 1968.
-He attended South Wagga Primary and Wagga High Schools.
-John played golf and participated in cross-country running while at school.
-In 1987, during his first year of study at University he took up rugby union with the Sydney University Football Club.
+John was born in Wagga Wagga on 26 June 1968.
+He attended South Wagga Primary and Wagga Wagga High School.
+While at school John played golf and participated in cross-country running.
+It wasn't until 1987, during his first year at the University of Sydney, that he took up rugby union, playing with the Sydney University Football Club as a Lock.

-In 1991, John played for Sydney in his first representative match before going on to play for NSW Country, NSW and the Australian Barbarians.
-He captained the Australian Universities side in 1993 as well as the Emerging Wallabies against Namibia during their tour to Southern Africa in 1994.
+In 1991 John played for Sydney in his first representative match.
+From here, he went on to play for NSW Country, NSW and the Australian Barbarians.
+He captained the Australian Universities side in 1993, as well as the Emerging Wallabies against Namibia during their tour to South Africa in 1994.